Mechanical pencil: Mechanism types

 Mechanical pencils can be divided into two basic types: those that both hold the lead and can actively propel it forward, and those that only hold the lead in position.

-Screw-based pencils advance the lead by twisting a screw, which moves a slider down the barrel of the pencil.
-This was the most common type in the earlier part of the twentieth century.
-Many of these have a locking mechanism one way to allow the lead to be pushed back into the pencil.
+Screw-based pencils advance the lead by twisting a screw mechanism, which moves a propelling pin or lead carrier down the barrel of the pencil.
+Lead is not fed from an internal reservoir, but must be replaced manually, usually from the front.
+This was the most common type up until the earlier part of the mid-twentieth century.
+Most have a mechanism that retracts the lead when twisted the other way, but many older designs do not and the lead must be pushed back into the pencil manually.

 A clutch pencil (or leadholder) tends to use thicker leads (2.0–5.6 mm) and generally holds only one piece of lead at a time.
 A typical clutch pencil is activated by pressing the eraser cap on the top, to open the jaws inside the tip and allow the lead to freely drop through from the barrel (or back into it when retracting).
 Because the lead falls out freely when the jaws are opened, its forward movement cannot be controlled except by external means.
 This can be easily done by keeping the tip of the pencil a few millimeters above a work surface or the palm of one's hand.
 Some clutch pencils do have mechanisms which incrementally advance the lead, such as the Alvin Tech-Matic leadholder, but these are not normally considered to be in the same category as most pencils with propelling mechanisms.

-Ratchet-based pencils are a variant of the clutch pencil, in which the lead is held in place by two or three small jaws inside a ring at the tip.
+Ratchet-based or "repeater" pencils are a variant of the clutch pencil, in which the lead is held in place by two or three small jaws inside a ring at the tip.
 The jaws are controlled by a button on the end or the side of the pencil.
 When the button is pushed, the jaws move forward and separate, allowing the lead to advance.
 When the button is released and the jaws retract, the "lead retainer" (a small rubber device inside the tip) keeps the lead in place, preventing the lead from either falling freely outward or riding back up into the barrel until the jaws recover their grip.
-Other designs use a precisely-fitted metal sleeve to guide and support the lead, and do not need a rubber retainer.
+Other designs use a precisely fitted metal sleeve to guide and support the lead, and do not need a rubber retainer.